Search

 The small crystals under this diamond's table qualify it for a VS1 grade.

-The small crystals under this diamond’s table qualify it for a VS1 grade.
+The small crystals under this diamond’s table make this diamond fall under a VS1 grade.
 Illustration: GIA

 This clarity plot of a VS2 diamond shows the grade-setting inclusions, a few crystals under the table, and a cavity on the pavilion.